All Hands on Deck

 The new cyber marine policy for shipping companies

 July 2019.
 Lampe & Schwartze Marine Underwriting responds to the increasing number of cyber attacks against shipping companies by offering a specific insurance solution, the so-called "Ship Owner's Marine Cyber Cover" (SOMCC).
-The decisive benefit is that it covers damage damage caused by malicious attacks ("CL 380"), including cyber attacks against IT systems.
+The decisive benefit is that it covers damage caused by malicious attacks ("CL380" / "LMA5403"), including cyber attacks against IT systems.
 Furthermore, the policy offers additional benefits, including recommendations as to how to optimise IT security, and prompt measures in an event of damage.

 In this interview, insurance expert Louis Ravens of the underwriting agent in Bremen speaks about the growing risk for shipping companies and the corresponding cyber marine policy:

 Shipping companies are increasingly targeted by hackers.
 Why has this issue so long been ignored by the shipping companies?

 So far, there have been few relevant losses of or attacks against ships that we know of.
 It was only after the cyber attack against Maersk Line that shipping companies have been alerted to the danger, and since then, they are addressing the issue of cyber security with diligence.
 Furthermore, many shipping companies unfortunately do not officially report cyber attacks.
 There is no legal basis or organisational regulation that stipulates that cyber security is a prerequisite for a vessel to be seaworthy.
 The idea that ships are not connected to the mainland is false.
 They are fully integrated into the shipping companies' IT system, sometimes continuously transmitting engine data and position data to the shipping company.
 This gives hackers an opportunity to interfere with navigation, misdirect ships, and rob them or send them into a collision.

 Do most shipping companies negligently ignore the increasing risk?